-H. Voting
+H. Voting:

 Unless otherwise provided for by statute, ordinance, or resolution, all votes shall be taken by voice or by raise of hand as requested by the Presiding Officer.
 A roll call vote shall be taken by the Clerk at the request of a Councilmember.
-The order of the roll call vote shall be determined by the Presiding Officer.
+The order of the roll call vote shall be determined by the Presiding Officer:

-- 1. In case of a tie in votes on any proposal, the proposal shall be considered lost. - 2.
-Every member who was in the Council chambers when the question was put, shall give their vote unless the Councilmember excuses themselves in accordance with Rule 15.
-If any unexcused Councilmember abstains "aye" or "nay", their vote shall be counted as a "nay" vote. - 3.
-Reconsideration of an item will be considered by a majority vote of the Council.
-A member of the prevailing majority must make a motion for reconsideration when the previous vote was taken, and can be made no later than the next regular meeting after which the previous vote was taken. - 4.
-The passage of any ordinance, grant or revocation of franchise or license, any resolution for the payment of money, any approval of warrants, and any resolution for the removal of the City Manager shall require the affirmative vote of at least a majority of the whole membership of the Council. - 5.
-The passage of any public emergency ordinance (an ordinance that takes effect immediately), expenditures for any calamity or violence of nature or riot or insurrection or war, and provisions for a lesser emergency such as a budget amendment shall require the affirmative vote of at least a majority plus one of the whole membership of the
+- 1. Vote requirements include: - a.
+Majority of the fixed membership of the Council (4 votes) - b.
+Two-thirds of the fixed membership of the Council (5 votes) - c.
+Minimum of a majority of members present and voting (if 4 or 5 members present and voting, this is 3.
+If 6 or 7 members present and voting, this is 4). - 2.
+In case of a tie in votes on any proposal, the proposal shall be considered lost. - 3.
+Every member who was in the Council chambers when the question was put, shall give their vote unless the Councilmember excuses themselves in accordance with 8.08(e).
+If any unexcused Councilmember remains silent, they shall be listed in the record as "abstain." - 4.
+Reconsideration of an item will be taken up by a majority vote of members present and voting.
+A member of the prevailing side must make a motion for reconsideration after the previous vote was taken, and it can be made no later than the next regular meeting after which the previous vote was taken. - The passage of any ordinance, grant or revocation of franchise or license, any resolution for the payment of money, any approval of warrants, and any resolution for the removal of the City Manager shall require the affirmative vote of at least a majority of the fixed membership of the Council (four votes) - 6.
+The passage of any public emergency ordinance (an ordinance that takes effect immediately), expenditures for any calamity or violence of nature or riot or insurrection or war, and provisions for a lesser emergency such as a budget amendment shall require the affirmative vote of at least two -thirds of the fixed membership of the Council (five votes). - Only those ordinances, resolutions, or motions that receive an affirmative vote by the majority of members present and voting shall be passed or become effective unless other voting requirements are provided by Washington State law, DMMC, or this Resolution as amended. - 8.
+In order for an ordinance or resolution to become effective immediately, the City Council must declare that an emergency exists and approve the ordinance or resolution by the affirmative vote of two-thirds of the fixed membership of the Council (five votes).
+(See Chapter 8.G.10E).